This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 - Is it true snakes won’t cross a braided rope?

-- Can a snake climb a rope?
+- Will a snake cross a horsehair rope?

 - Conclusion